-Following a steady flow of recent high-profile workplace sexual assault allegations reported in the media, the Victorian government has announced a new taskforce to develop reforms that will prevent and better respond to workplace sexual harassment.
+Following a steady flow of high-profile workplace sexual assault allegations reported in the media earlier this year, the Victorian government announced a new taskforce to develop reforms that will prevent and better respond to workplace sexual harassment.
 This will include a mandatory incident notification scheme requiring employers to report misconduct to authorities such as WorkSafe.

 Employers nation-wide are already obligated under work, health and safety (WHS) laws to provide a safe working environment, which includes the prevention of workplace bullying and harassment.
-The proposed mandatory incident notification scheme will turn up the heat on (Victorian) employers to do the right thing and respond appropriately to complaints of workplace misconduct.
+Both Victoria's proposed mandatory incident notification scheme and the new nation-wide changes from the Respect at Work Act are turning up the heat on employers to do the right thing and respond appropriately to complaints of workplace misconduct.

 Regardless of your state or jurisdiction, or the size or sector of your workplace, these are the three key areas that every employer needs to proactively manage:

 1. WHS policies and procedures.
 This includes knowing how to implement and enforce your bullying & harassment policy, your code of conduct and ethics, your mental health strategy, your complaints & grievances policy, your performance management policy, your conflict resolution process, and your disciplinary process.
 Providing regular training sessions to all employees, including the senior leadership level, is an important factor in ensuring that everyone understands the rules and expectations in your workplace.
 Read Does every workplace need a code of conduct >